bvbohnen/X3_Customizer/README.md

  * Remove_Khaak_Corvette_Spin

       Remove the spin on the secondary hull of the Khaak corvette.
 The replacement file used is expected to work for vanilla, xrm, and other mods that don't change the model scene file.

+ * Remove_Ship_Variants

+      Removes variants for selected ships.
+May be used after Add_Ship_Variants has already been applied to an existing save, to safely remove variants while leaving their tships entries intact.
+In this case, leave the Add_Ship_Variants call as it was previously with undesired variants, and use this tranform to prune the variants.
+Existing ships will remain in game, categorized as unknown race, though new ships will not spawn automatically.
+Variants will be removed from existing shipyards the first time a game is loaded after running this transform.

  * Simplify_Engine_Trails